 Owning a house can bring unpredictable costs that you have to pay for to get sorted asap to limit any further damage to your home.
 However, you should also have monthly building insurance that you pay for on the house that should be able to help out during certain instances.

 For me, the main debate when it comes down to buying a house or flat is the leasehold vs freehold debate.
 There really is pros and cons for each, but ultimately it is your circumstances that will dictate what is more suitable for you.

 From a first time buyer of a flat I would say that I have learnt A LOT and made lots of mistakes from the purchase, but it WAS my only way onto the property ladder at the time, and it suited my situation living on my own perfectly.
+There are many pros and cons of buying a flat, but it’s important to make a balanced decision.
 If you’re not sure what would suit your budget and circumstances more, I would recommend seeking advice from a mortgage adviser before you begin your search.